Gracie Films: Overview

-James L. Brooks, who had previously founded John Charles Walters Company, founded Gracie Films at 20th Century Fox in 1986, with Polly Platt as executive vice president.
+James L. Brooks, who had previously founded John Charles Walters Company, founded Gracie Films at 20th Century Fox in January 4, 1986, with Polly Platt as executive vice president.
 Named for comedian Gracie Allen, the company was established to "provide real writers with a vehicle to get their movies made".
 Its primary distributor is currently Sony Pictures Entertainment, though it continues to produce The Simpsons at Fox's studio in Century City, Los Angeles.

 According to Simpsons Confidential, Brooks gave The Simpsons writing staff free rein, as he firmly believed they were the most important part of the process, and "in the legal battles over The Simpsons, it was Fox that was being sued, not Gracie Films".
 The company also coordinates international distribution and dubbing for The Simpsons, "[finding] voices for dubbing that would match those of the original American actors as closely as possible."
 Gracie Films’ main production office is at the Sidney Poitier building on the Sony Pictures Studios lot in Culver City, California.
 In 1989, Gracie Films had struck a deal with ABC.

 Logo

-Gracie Films' production logo depicts noisy patrons in a movie theater (which were the voices of then-CEO of Fox Garth Ancier and music composer Jeffrey Townsend double-tracked to sound like there were more people) being shushed by a woman in the back row (with the shush sound being done by Tracey Ullman).
-The company's name appears on the screen, accompanied by a brief passage played on keyboard.
-Audio variations exist on The Simpsons, often with dialogue from the episode or characters such as Homer responding to the shush.
-The most common audio variation is on the Treehouse of Horror episodes excluding Treehouse of Horror (The Simpsons episode) which used the original logo audio and Treehouse of Horror II and Treehouse of Horror III which has the organ theme only, where the shushing sound was replaced by a woman screaming and the logo's music is played in a minor key on a synth-emulated pipe organ.
-Originally, the Roland D-50 PN-D50-01 Pipe Organ preset was used for that particular variant.
-The music was composed by Jeffrey Townsend and Alf Clausen on a tiny Korg synth rack using a custom programmed preset.
+Gracie Films' production logo depicts noisy patrons in a movie theatre being shushed by a woman in the back row.
+This is occasionally changed or parodied in episodes of The Simpsons, particularly in the annual Treehouse of Horror Halloween episodes.